Jennifer Lopez Spins Her Booty And Shows Off Whipping Skills

 — RightThisMinute (@RightThisMinute) March 2, 2017

 Besides, Jennifer Lopez apparently can make literally any dance move – even mimicking a washing machine washing dirty clothes – look sexy.
-For the dance move, Jennifer Lopez got the assistance of her booty, and started moving her curves and thrusting her hips in a spinning motion.
+For the dance move, Jennifer Lopez got the assistance of her booty and started moving her curves and thrusting her hips in a spinning motion.
 The “Booty” singer finished her performance with hair flips, totally nailing the washing machine dance move.

 Everyone now probably wishes they had Jennifer Lopez in their house in place of their regular washing machine, whom they could activate every time they need to wash clothes – or simply watch J.Lo spin her booty one more time – and get the whole performance right in their house.